 - a.
 "Buy Local, It Matters" campaign with action to "EAT LOCAL". - b.
-Create Farmers Supermarket model working with county and community based agencies that includes production, processing and sales.
+Collaborate with industry and public and private stakeholders to support the development of a facility that adds value to agricultural products that includes production, processing and sales with the intent of introducing a new revenue source for local producers.